-20.1.
-Providers of contact and/or dating services must warn users of the service of the risks involved when contact information is given out to other individuals and must give clear advice on sensible precautions to take when meeting people through such services.
+- 20.1.
+Providers of contact and/or dating services must warn users of the service of the risks involved when contact information is given out to other individuals and must give clear advice on sensible precautions to take when meeting people through such services. - 20.1B.
+Promotional material for contact and/or dating services must make clear any restrictions on the location, gender and age range of users of the service.